 I walked over to her and repeated what I’d said earlier, “Our oatmeal is made from scratch and takes 20 minutes to cook.”
-She started screaming at me and said, “Just bring me my oatmeal NOW!”
+She screamed, “Just bring me my oatmeal NOW!”
 So I walked over to the chef and asked him for her oatmeal.
 He told me it was still raw.
-I said, “That’s how she wants it!”
-I got fired that day!
+I said, “That’s how she wants it.”
+I got fired that day.

 I was in shock.
 I mean I wasn’t sad to leave a place that was sucking the life out of me, but, I was completely humiliated and embarrassed and job-less.

 I remember driving over Coldwater Canyon, screaming & crying in the car.
 I was SO angry.
 All I could think about was how much of a loser I was… how I had nothing: no money, no plans, no future.

 Once I got home, panic set in.
 The more I thought about the situation, the worse it got.
 I became so depressed that I didn’t get out of bed to do anything but drink water and use the bathroom.
 I just couldn’t figure out how I had gotten here.
 I had a college degree, I was smart.
 What happened?
 I cried and cried and then cried some more.
 I threw things around.
 I moped.
 I freaked out.
 I just didn’t know what to do and was too embarrassed to ask for help because then I’d have to reveal that I’d been fired and was a failure.